iocchi/marr_gz/README.md

 - RGBD camera

-Sensors on the reacher base are not implemented at this time!
+On the reacher base, sensors are placed on the end-effector.